A Minimalist Guide to Test Automation

 Testing

-When building test automation strategies, it is crucial to evaluate various approaches for each team.
-In many cases, there are more manual testers than automation engineers, leading to extended working hours.
-To optimize automation, it’s essential to select the right services, considering factors such as budget, application type, and development models.
-Although manual testing methods like discovery testing and usability testing are invaluable, relying solely on them for functional and regression testing can be inefficient.
+When developing test automation strategies, it is essential to assess different approaches tailored to the needs of various teams.
+Often, manual testers outnumber automation engineers, which can result in longer working hours.
+To maximize the benefits of automation, selecting the appropriate tools and services is critical, taking into account factors such as budget, application type, and development methodology.
+While manual testing techniques like exploratory and usability testing remain invaluable, relying exclusively on them for functional and regression testing can lead to inefficiencies.

 What is Test Automation?